 Let’s sing and dance!!! |

-Try new shoes from Singapore team for new
+Try new shoes from Singapore team for new school year! |

 Children are happy to receive new shoes!!! |